FAIR-biomed/FAIR-biomed/README.md

 The FAIR-biomed app is composed of core components and a library of plugins.
 Each of the plugins provides access to a data resource and a specific query type.

-The current plugin library provides access to a small but varied set of data sources.
+The current plugin library provides access to a varied set of data sources.

 | Data source      | Plugins      |
 | :----- | :----- |